-Please be aware PLNU strives to be a place where you grow as whole persons.
+Please be aware that PLNU strives to be a place where you grow as a whole person.
 To this end, we provide resources for our students to encounter God and grow in their Christian faith.

-If students have questions, a desire to meet with the chaplain or have prayer requests you can contact the Office of Spiritual Development.
+If students have questions, a desire to meet with the chaplain, or have prayer requests you can contact the Office of Spiritual Life and Formation.